gammasoft71/xtd/tools/guidgen/README.md

 # Some examples

-## generate one guid wuth 32 digits separated by hyphen format
+## generate one guid with 32 digits separated by hyphen format

 Open "Command Prompt" or "Terminal", and type the following: